SystemsApproach/private5g/core.rst

-When the first packet of a flow arrives at the buffering microservice, it sends an alert to the CP, which then (1) wakes up the UE, (2) modifies the corresponding FAR by unsetting the `buffer` flag and setting the `tunnel` flag, and (3) instructs the buffering microservice to release all packets for the UE back to the switch.
+When the first packet of a flow arrives at the buffering microservice, it sends an alert to the CP, which then (1) wakes up the UE, (2) modifies the corresponding FAR by unsetting the `buffer` flag and setting the `tunnel` flag, and once the UE is active, (3) instructs the buffering microservice to release all packets back to the switch.
 Packets arriving at the switch from the buffering microservice skip the portion of the UPF module they encountered before buffering, giving the illusion they are being buffered in the middle of the switch.
 That is, their processing resumes at the tunneling stage, where they are encapsulated and routed to the appropriate base station.

 Third, QERs cannot be fully implemented in the switch because P4 does not include support for programming the packet scheduler.
 However,